 [Note on translation: The following is an excerpt from A Short Method of Prayer.
 It was written between 1681 and 1682, after Jeanne had moved to Geneva but before she had left Gex to stay with the Ursulines at Tolon.
-A. W. Marston’s translation is followed here, with some minor changes. – Editor]
+A. W. Marston’s translation from the Paris Edition of 1790 is followed here, with some minor changes. – Editor]

 A Short Method of Prayer